Anxiety Relief - 4 Helpful Tools with Bonus Art Therapy Directives

 How to do it:

-• Sit comfortably (no slouching like a deflated balloon).
+• Sit comfortably with your feet on the ground (no slouching like a deflated balloon).

 • Repeat for 3-5 minutes—longer if your brain is still yelling about that thing you said in 2012.